Canadian social credit movement: Federal politics

 The Western Social Credit League, an outgrowth of Alberta Social Credit, ran candidates in the 1935 federal election taking many votes from the Progressive Party of Canada and the United Farmers movement.
 In the 1940 federal election, Socreds ran with supporters of William Duncan Herridge as New Democracy, but reverted to the Social Credit name in subsequent elections with the Social Credit Association of Canada being officially formed in 1944.
 The party was generally fairly small, and gradually declined.
+The party won its last federal seats in Alberta in 1965.
+(SC MP Robert Norman Thompson (Red Deer) went on to be elected as a Conservative in 1968.)

 In the 1960s, the Québécois wing of the party split off to form the Ralliement créditiste.
 The two wings reunited in 1971.
 The party was left without any parliamentary seats following the 1980 federal election, and thereafter declined into irrelevance, though it nominally continued to exist until 1993.

 Alberta

 The ideology was embraced by the Reverend William Aberhart ("Bible Bill"), who formed the Alberta Social Credit League in 1934.
 He added a heavy dose of fundamentalist Christianity to Douglas' social credit theory.
 Social Credit won the 1935 provincial election in a massive landslide, and Aberhart became Premier of Alberta.
 His government was probably the only one in the world known to have adhered to the social credit ideology.
 In fact, following the 1937 Social Credit backbenchers' revolt in which Aberhart's government was pressured to implement its fiscal program, he once tried to implement social credit by issuing "prosperity certificates" to Albertans.
 This measure was disallowed by the Supreme Court of Canada on the basis that only the federal government was authorized to issue currency.

 Aberhart died in office in 1943, and was replaced by Ernest Manning.
 Although Manning had been an early supporter of Social Credit, he largely abandoned the theory while keeping the Social Credit name.
 He also purged the party of anti-Semites; although antisemitism had long been part of the party's populist rhetoric, it fell out of fashion after World War II.

 The Alberta Socreds formed nine consecutive majority governments spanning 36 years, the longest unbroken run in government at the provincial level at the time.
-Largely due to Alberta's influence, the Canadian social credit movement developed a strong social conservative tint.
+Largely due to Manning's leadership and to Alberta's powerful influence within the Canadian Social Credit movement, the Canadian social credit movement developed a strong social conservative tint.

-The party lost its last MLAs in 1982 and never elected a candidate again.
-Although the party was no longer a significant force in Alberta politics, it had some support and briefly experienced a revival in the mid-2000s.
-However, in 2008, the party collapsed to only 0.2 percent of the vote, its worst showing ever.
-In 2017 it renamed to the Pro-Life Alberta Political Association, which has only tenuous connections to its social credit heritage.
+The party lost its last MLAs in 1982 and never elected a member again.
+Although the party was no longer a significant force in Alberta politics, it had some support and briefly experienced a revival around 2005.
+However, in 2008, the party collapsed to only 0.2 percent of the vote, its worst showing since its founding in 1934.
+In 2017 it was renamed to the Pro-Life Alberta Political Association, which has only tenuous connections to its social credit heritage.